lncRNAAddict/GenotypeFixer/README.md

-# GenotypeFix
+# GenotypeFixer

-Here, we present a python tool called `GenotypeFixer` which offers an easy-to-use command line interface that corrects genotype calls and imputes missing data to improve the accuracy of genetic mapping.
+Here, we present a Python tool called `GenotypeFixer` which offers an easy-to-use command line interface that corrects genotype calls and imputes missing data to improve the accuracy of genetic mapping.
+Popular tools require to input parameters such as homozygous and heterozygous error rate etc. GenotypeFixer doesn't need any of these parameters.

 ## Installation and Dependencies

 GenotypeFixer has been tested with Python 3.8.12 version.
 It should work with Python >= 3.0 version.
-We recommend installing the anaconda python distributon.
-Download anaconda python distribution from https://www.anaconda.com/products/distribution and install following the instructions provided.
+We recommend installing the anaconda python distribution.
+Download the anaconda python distribution from https://www.anaconda.com/products/distribution and install it following the instructions provided.

-PySmooth depends on the following python libraries.
-These libraries are already included in the anaconda distribution.
+PySmooth depends on the following Python libraries.
+These libraries are already included in the Anaconda distribution.
 Therefore, you do not need to install them.

 - `numpy`
 - `Pandas`